drsambaotavise/Whatsapp-Project/README.md

 # Whatsapp-Project
-Codes to create whatsapp application
+# This is a playground repo for team collaboration and not an actual project to create whatsapp application